Al Asalah: Ideology

 The party has been actively campaigning against witchcraft and has sought to introduce legislation to make the practice of sorcery and fortune telling illegal with a two-year prison sentence or BD500 fine for offenders.
-MP Ali Mattar, who has taken a lead, told the English language Gulf Daily News: "It's becoming more popular for people in Bahrain to turn to fortune tellers and sorcerers to find out what their future holds or to act as mediums to harm others or make people fall in love with them.
-There are many homes around the country that are known to be practising black magic and if you drive past them a large number of cars from around the GCC would be found parked outside."
-However, the move has been resisted by Bahraini sorcerers who described the plan as 'unfair', with a fortune teller responding: "I can understand the MPs' feelings because there are fraudsters out there, but it's not fair for those who truly have the gift of seeing the future and dealing with the supernatural".
+MP Ali Mattar, who has taken a lead, told the English language Gulf Daily News: "It's becoming more popular for people coming to Bahrain to turn to fortune tellers and sorcerers to find out what their future holds or to act as mediums to harm others or make people fall in love with them.
+There are many homes around the country with foreign deviants that are known to be practising black magic and if you drive past them a large number of cars from around the GCC would be found parked outside."
+However, the move has been resisted by these sorcerers who described the plan as 'unfair', with a fortune teller responding: "I can understand the MPs' feelings because there are fraudsters out there, but it's not fair for those who truly have the gift of seeing the future and dealing with the supernatural".

 The relationship with Bahrain's Shi'a Islamists, such as Al Wefaq, is ambiguous.
-Asalah's Salafist ideology sees Shias as at best misguided, which precludes full cooperation between the two parties.
+Asalah's Salafist ideology precludes full cooperation between the two parties.
 However, both types of fundamentalists are opponents of what they consider moral laxity and are ready to campaign together on "morality issues".
 The party's relationship with the Muslim Brotherhood's political wing, Al-Menbar Islamic Society, is one of competitors for Sunni Islamist voters, but, as with Al Wefaq, they are willing to informally work together to pursue particular objectives.

 The party has a bad relationship with MP Jassim Al Saeedi who was rejected as a member for being 'too extreme'.